PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Compute.md

 - Integrated networking with VPC features
 - Cloud Console can view, inspect, and delete the resources
 - Stream log to Cloud Logging by default
-- Any Linux log files are older than 1 day or reach 100 Mb will be compressed and rotated
+- Node-level logging that is older than 1 day or reaches 100 Mb will be compressed and rotated
+- Binary authorization allows you to enforce deployment of only trusted containers into GKE
 ### Node Auto Provisioning (NAP)
 - Adds new node pools sized to meet demand
 - Without node auto-provisioning, the cluster autoscaler will only create new nodes in the node pools you specified, meaning the new nodes will be the same machine type as the other nodes in that pool